gregoirelafay/neural-art/README.md

 # Data preparation

-Once you have downloaded the dataset and installed the package, follow the instructions in the *notebooks/data_preparation.ipynb* notebook to create your train/val/test splits.
+Once you have downloaded the dataset and installed the package, follow the instructions in the notebook *notebooks/data_preparation.ipynb* to generate your train/val/test splits.

 The paintings in the Wikiart dataset provided by Professor Chan are categorized into 27 art styles.
 You can choose to work with all 27 art styles, or merge/drop some styles by playing with the parameters of the `create_dataset` function in the `data` module of the neural-art package.

 ## Replicate our dataset

 On our side, we worked with only 8 distinct art styles.
-To replicate our dataset, follow the instructions of the section "Replicate our custom dataset of 8 art styles" in the *notebooks/data_preparation.ipynb* notebook.
+To replicate our dataset, follow the instructions of the section "Replicate our custom dataset of 8 art styles" in the notebook *notebooks/data_preparation.ipynb*.

 <img src="misc/custom_dataset_classes.png" alt="cover" width="900"/>